easyeda/easyeda-std-i18n/README.md

 Switch mode = 切换模式
 ```

 The language list please don't translate, otherwise, people will not easy to retrieve the original language if they mistakenly switch other languages.
+If add a new language file, need to add it at language list.
 please keep the language list as below:
 ```
 English = English (English)